Yeamy/SQLiteDataSet/README.md

 public class Fruit {
     ...

-    public Skin skin; // NOTICE：no annotation DsColumn, and there cannot be a column with the same name as the field }
+    public Skin skin; // NOTICE: not base type, no DsColumn nor DsIgnore would be treated as Pocket Field }

 ```